Pelvic Floor Dysfunction

 The women who received pelvic floor muscle exercise education and Pelvic Floor Dysfunction education intervention showed highly significant improvements in pelvic floor knowledge compared with the control group who were not told what the study was all about.

-The doctors concluded that an increase in knowledge/awareness following education was significantly associated with an increase in quality of life and a decrease in Pelvic Floor Dysfunction symptoms.1
+The doctors concluded that an increase in knowledge/awareness following education was significantly associated with an increase in quality of life and a decrease in Pelvic Floor Dysfunction symptoms.2

 The Obesity connection

 As with many problems of chronic pain, obesity plays a major role.
-In a study from February 2015 doctors acknowledge that obesity is associated with a high prevalence of pelvic floor disorders.
+In a recent study doctors acknowledge that obesity is associated with a high prevalence of pelvic floor disorders.
 Patients with obesity have wide ranging symptoms from urinary, bowel and sexual dysfunction problems as well as uterovaginal collapse.
 Urinary incontinence, fecal incontinence and sexual dysfunction are more prevalent in patients with obesity.

 What is Pelvic Floor Dysfunction?